Battle of Martín García: The assault

 At 8:00 pm on the 14th they anchored silently a half-mile to the southeast near Puerto Viejo and at 02:30 am on the 15th they disembarked 240 men in 20 minutes, using 8 launches.
-Upon getting near the coast they received fire from a few enemy soldiers hiding in the bush who when fire was returned they scampered to the interior of the island.
+Upon getting near the coast they received fire from a few enemy soldiers hiding in the bush who, when fire was returned, retreated inland.

-With the landing secure, Brown took the squadron towards the royalists ships to simulate an attack as a diversion from the principal effort.
+With the landing secure, Brown took the squadron towards the royalists ships for a diversionary attack.
 The advance over land was detected and when climbing a hill overlooking the port they were fired upon by royalist troops.
-At the moment this attack was seen Brown's fleet started a cannonade from the west over the royalist squadron.
+At the moment this attack was seen, Brown's fleet started a cannonade from the west at the royalist squadron.